ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral researcher in Lawrence Livermore National Laboratory.
-My research focus on the hydroclimate system, including climate change impacts, detection and attribution.
+I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
+My research focuses on the hydroclimate system, exploring climate change impacts, detection, and attribution.

-I got my Ph.D. degree in Atmospheric Science from University of California, Davis, where I worked on hydroclimate prediction and projection with deep learning models.
+I got my Ph.D. in Atmospheric Science from University of California, Davis, where I specialized in hydroclimate prediction and projection using deep learning models.

 <!---